What is Yoga?

 Benefits of regular yoga classes

-Yoga is one of the most popular fitness disciplines in the country today, Yoga is now popular than ever being practised by both the young and old, corporate professionals, students and sport enthusiasts.
+Yoga is one of the most popular fitness disciplines in the country today, Yoga is now popular than ever being practised by both the young and old, corporate professionals, students and sports enthusiasts.
 Yoga has the ability to alleviate stress, promote balance, improve flexibility and boost feelings of well-being.
 Many people find yoga helps transform their body & mind in many beneficial ways.

 Not only does yoga improve your balance and flexibility, it also improves your heart health.
 Recent research by the Yale University School of Medicine found that practising yoga at least 3 times a week can lower blood pressure and reduce the risk of heart disease.
 Yoga also helped improve the integrity of blood vessels in those that already suffered from heart disease